FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-Fig.\ref{chaos} visualizes the prediction results of different networks on two slices of the CHAOS-CT datasets, it can be clearly observed that the other networks highlight more over-segmented regions outside ground truth compared with our network.
-Further, we can observe that the results of Bui-Net, DMFNet, HDC-Net, RatLesNetv2, and RSANet show obvious segmentation noise in background region.
-Although 3D ESP-Net does not present this phenomenon, the result shows an obvious "hole" inside of the liver, which is an obvious error-segmentation.
-However, our approach does not show these evident inaccuracy results.
-In addition, most methods show over-segmentation or under-segmentation on the boundaries of liver because it is very blurred in CT image.
-From the zoom-in results of the first two rows of Fig.\ref{chaos}, we can see that all mentioned methods have obvious under-segmentation except HDC-Net and our method, but our method has fewer noise in the background region.
-From zoom-in results of last two rows in Fig.\ref{chaos}, we observe that many methods show obvious over-segmentation on the liver boundaries.
-Only our method and 3D ESPNet achieve a good performance in this region, but 3D ESPNet extracts a "hole" in liver region.
-In summary, compared to other methods, the boundary results obtained by our method are smoother, and the shape of the liver is more similar to the ground truth.
+Figure~\ref{chaos} visualizes the prediction results of different networks on two slices of the CHAOS-CT datasets, and it can be clearly observed that the other networks highlighted more over-segmented regions outside the {ground-truth} compared with our network.
+Further, we can observe that the results for Bui-Net, DMFNet, HDC-Net, RatLesNetv2, and~RSANet showed obvious segmentation noise in the background region.
+Although~3D ESP-Net did not present this phenomenon, the~result showed an obvious ``hole'' inside of the liver, which was {an} obvious error-segmentation.
+However, our approach did not show these evident inaccurate results.
+In~addition, most methods showed over-segmentation or under-segmentation on the boundaries of liver because it is very blurred in the CT image.
+From the zoom-in results of the first two rows of Figure~\ref{chaos}, we can see that all mentioned methods had obvious under-segmentation except HDC-Net and our method, but~our method had less noise in the background region.
+From the zoom-in results of the last two rows in Figure~\ref{chaos}, we observe that many methods showed obvious over-segmentation on the liver boundaries.
+Only our method and 3D ESPNet achieved a good performance in this region, but~3D ESPNet extracted a ``hole'' in the liver region.
+In~summary, compared to other methods, the~boundary results obtained by our method were smoother, and~the shape of the liver was more similar to the ground-truth.

-We show visual comparisons before and after post-processing in Fig. \ref{post}.
-The results demonstrate that the "hole" (\emph{see} the first row in Fig. \ref{post}) be effectively filled, and the "island" (\emph{see} the second row in Fig. \ref{post}) in the background was removed by post-processing.
-The experiments indicate that our model-driven approach with post-processing is more effective.
+We show visual comparisons before and after post-processing in Figure~\ref{post}.
+The~results demonstrated that the ``hole'' (the first row in Figure~\ref{post}) was effectively filled, and~the ``island'' (the second row in Figure~\ref{post}) in the background was removed by post-processing.
+The~experiments indicated that our model-driven approach with post-processing was more effective.

-Qualitative and quantitative results demonstrate the effectiveness and advantages of the proposed method.
-Our method achieves a robust and accurate performance compared with the existing state-of-the-art methods in 3D liver segmentation task, which can be applied to 3D medical image segmentation.
+Qualitative and quantitative results demonstrated the effectiveness and advantages of the proposed method.
+Our method achieved a robust and accurate performance compared with the existing state-of-the-art methods in the 3D liver segmentation task, which can be applied to 3D medical image segmentation.